Kiez-Schnitzel/Kiez-Prototype/README.md

 ### 2. Installation

-It is recommended to install the required libraries using pip.
+It is recommended to install the required libraries using `pip` inside a virtual environment.
+For more information please follow the official tutorial [Virtual Environments and Packages](#https://docs.python.org/3/tutorial/venv.html).

 The most important library used is Mozilla's DeepSpeech, a Speech-To-Text library.
 Which has both the advantages that it is Open Source and does not need a connection to the internet to work.
 As of now, there is only a pre-trained English model available.

 Installation is straight forward.